This article will show you how to disable Server Manager at startup for all users.

 If there is one thing irritating me when I log on to Windows Server is Server Manager.

-This can be disabled every time you log on with different user via the Server Manager properties as shown in the following screenshot.
+This can be disabled every time you log on with a different user via the Server Manager properties as shown in the following screenshot.

 Computer Configuration | Administrative Templates | System | Server Manager